Vietnam.vn - Nền tảng quảng bá Việt Nam

 Aunt Tu's nieces help sell.

-[CLIP]: Chinese vegetarian restaurant only opens at night in Ho Chi Minh City: Customers eat next to a charcoal stove.
+[CLIP]: Chinese vegetarian restaurant only open at night in Ho Chi Minh City: Customers eat next to a charcoal stove.

-Aunt Tu confided that she discovered how to make these dishes herself, and gradually her cooking skills improved as she learned the trade, and became more and more suitable to her customers' tastes.
-She said that the biggest "secret" was partly the flavor, but also partly the price, as each serving here ranges from 15,000 to 30,000 VND.
+Aunt Tu confided that she discovered how to make these dishes herself, and gradually her cooking skills improved as she learned the trade, becoming more and more suitable to the taste of her customers.
+She said that the biggest “secret” was partly the flavor, but also partly the price, as each meal here ranges from 15,000 to 30,000 VND.

 “If I see someone in need, I will sell them for 10,000 VND.
 Even homeless children or people in need, I will give them away for free.
 Doing so makes my conscience lighter,” the Cantonese Chinese woman confided.